Happilicious/BIMO/README.md

 Instructions:
 1. Install Python3, pip3, and TkInter
 2. Create a folder for virtual environment named "environment"
-2. Create a virtual environment named "env" via python3 -m venv env
+3. Create a virtual environment named "env" via python3 -m venv env
-3. Create a folder called "opencv" inside "environment"
+4. Create a folder called "opencv" inside "environment"
 5. Unzip the contents of opencv.zip to "opencv"
 6. Activate virtual environment via source env/bin/activate
 7. Run bimo.py by python3 bimo.py

+Debug:
 File with test_ prefix is used to make sure each dependencies are installed.
+To know which serial port Arduino is using, use ls /dev/tty* If Arduino is not detected, use sudo usermod -a -G dialout $USER and re-login.